xoofx/CppAst.NET/doc/readme.md

 ### Disable typedef auto-squash

-By default, CppAst will squash a typedef to an unamed struct/union, rename the struct and discard the typedef:
+By default, CppAst will squash a typedef to an un-named struct/union, rename the struct and discard the typedef:

 ```C
 typedef struct { int a; int b; } MyStruct;